Socialsquare/brandguide/pages/05writing-blog-posts.md

 As for editing your writing, George Orwell said it best:

-A scrupulous writer, in every sentence that he writes, will ask himself at least four questions, thus:
+>A scrupulous writer, in every sentence that he writes, will ask himself at least four questions, thus:
+>

-1. What am I trying to say?
+>1.
+What am I trying to say?
-2. What words will express it?
+>2.
+What words will express it?
-3. What image or idiom will make it clearer?
+>3.
+What image or idiom will make it clearer?
-4. Is this image fresh enough to have an effect?
+>4.
+Is this image fresh enough to have an effect?
+>

-And he will probably ask himself two more:
+>And he will probably ask himself two more:
+>

-- Could I put it more shortly?
+>- Could I put it more shortly?
-- Have I said anything that is avoidably ugly?
+>- Have I said anything that is avoidably ugly?

 ###We like to write about
 - The methods we use in Socialsquare